sapling-data/loki-python-client/README.md

     $ python3 -m pip install git+https://github.com/sapling-data/loki-python-client.git

-Optionally, you can set up credentials in a file of your choosing.
+The loki-python-client requires a connection to a running Loki application.
+You can set up credentials in a file of your choosing.
 In our examples and tests we install them in a .env file on our local Mac OS or linux system.
 To the file add your credentials and url for the Loki API:

     [default]
     username = myuser